Welcome to the Bonnie Belle Cabin

 Access

 The Bonnie Belle Cabin can be accessed year round.
-Typically May through October access is by 4x4 vehicle, 4 wheeler, motorcycle, or on foot.
+Typically May through October access is by 4x4 vehicle, ATV, dirt bike, or on foot.
 In the winter months of November through April access is by foot, snowmobile or even helicopter through Silverton Mountain.
 Please check the Colorado Avalanche info Center before traveling to the cabin in the winter for the latest weather and avalanche forecast.
+Backcountry experience is required in the winter.

 Capacity and Animals

-What you will need to bring for a trip to the Bonnie Belle
+What you should bring for a trip to the Bonnie Belle.....

 Summer